Seneca-ICTOER/OSL645/docs/Labs/lab2.md

 description: Lab 2 for Students to Learn Pathnames, Filename Expansion, and Quoting Special Characters
 ---

-# Tutorial 2: Advanced File Management and Quoting Special Characters
+# Lab 2: Advanced File Management and Quoting Special Characters

-## Main Objectives of this Tutorial
+## Main Objectives of this Lab

 - Understand the difference between **absolute** , **relative** and **relative-to-home** pathnames
 - Become productive at issuing Linux commands with the most appropriate pathname